 The Joetsu Shinkansen (上越新幹線, Jōetsu Shinkansen) is a shinkansen line that connects Tokyo with Niigata.
 It was opened in 1982 and is operated by the East Japan Railway Company, commonly known as JR East.
-It provides tourists with access to hot spring and ski resorts in Gunma and Niigata.
+It provides tourists with access to hot spring and ski resorts in Gunma and Niigata prefectures.

 Two train categories operate on the Joetsu Shinkansen:

-The Tanigawa is the slower of the two train categories along the Joetsu Shinkansen, serving all stations between Tokyo and Echigo-Yuzawa Stations.
-It operates mainly during the morning and evening rush hours, targeting commuters from Gunma and Saitama Prefectures.
+The Tanigawa is the slower of the two train categories along the Joetsu Shinkansen, serving all stations between Tokyo and Echigo-Yuzawa.
+It operates mainly during the morning and evening rush hours, targeting commuters from Gunma and Saitama prefectures.
 During the winter months, some trains serve Gala Yuzawa Station at the base of the Gala Yuzawa ski resort.